This is similar to the previous notes that I created, it is an accumulation of my own notes regarding advertising; part 2. In no particular order.

 –

 Having a valuable product or service is not enough.
 It should tie itself up to one of the many basic human desires.
-And the desire is selfish.
+And that desire is often selfish.

 –